espressif/esp-at/docs/en/AT_Command_Examples/Web_server_AT_Examples.rst

 .. figure:: ../../_static/Web_server/captive_portal_auth_pages_en.png
    :align: center
-   :alt: auth_pages
+   :alt: Connection to the AP with Captive Portal Enabled
    :figclass: align-center

-   Connect to the AP with Captive Portal enabled
+   Connection to the AP with Captive Portal Enabled

 As shown in the figure above, after the Station device is connected to the AP of the {IDF_TARGET_NAME} with the Captive Portal function enabled, it will prompt "requires login/authentication", and then the browser will automatically open and jump to the main interface of AT Web.
 If it cannot be redirected automatically, please follow the instructions of the Station device, click "Authentication" or click the name of the "pos_softap" hotspot in the figure above to manually trigger the Captive Portal to automatically open the browser and enter the main interface of AT Web.